 Visiting the Hemingway House in Key West

 The Ernest Hemingway Home and Museum is located at 907 Whitehead Street, close to the Key West Lighthouse and Museum.
 Tickets are only available at the gate, so get there early.
 The line can be long, especially on days when cruise ships are in port.
-Check Key West’s cruise ship schedule before your visit to get an idea of how busy the museum might be.

 The Hemingway Home and Museum is open every day, including all holidays, from 9 AM until 5 PM.